gwholland3/InchwormRL/README.md

 Training and running arguments:
   -m MODEL_NAME, --model-name MODEL_NAME
-                        name of the model to run (minus the .zip extension)
+                        name of the model to run (minus the .zip extension) -a ALGORITHM, --algorithm ALGORITHM
+                        algorithm to use for training/running model, either sac or td3 (default: td3)

 Running arguments:
   -s, --saved-dir       whether the model will be/is in the saved_models/ directory (otherwise test_models/)